PennyLaneAI/qml/datasets_intro.rst

 A quantum dataset is a collection of **quantum data** obtained from various quantum systems that describes it and its evolution.
+In the context of quantum programming, this can be realized as the input and output of a quantum function that describes a quantum system.

 Examples of quantum data
 ~~~~~~~~~~~~~~~~~~~~~~~~